-Table 2-1 shows completeness statistics for all measured variables for the eight years considered in this analysis.
-Except for Year 2 (when the Sayre Fire shut down the Landfill monitoring site's data collection effort from November 15, 2008, through January 8, 2009), the percent data capture exceeded 90% in each site-year for $PM{10}$ and averaged more than 98% over all eight years.
+Table 2-1 shows completeness statistics for all measured variables for the nine years considered in this analysis.
+Except for Year 2 (when the Sayre Fire shut down the Landfill monitoring site's data collection effort from November 15, 2008, through January 8, 2009) and Year 9 (due to instrument maintenance), the percent data capture exceeded 90% in each site-year for PM10, and averaged more than 95% over all nine years at the Landfill and Community sites.
+Additionally, annual completeness statistics are included for the Landfill North site.
 The values in this table are based on valid hourly averages and may differ slightly from percentages presented in the quarterly reports, which are based on 1-minute or 5-minute data.